gkbm2013/tinker-IO/README.md

 Welcome to the Github repo for Tinker I/O!

 # What is the RW version?
-In Tinker I/O RW is the rewrite version of the mod.
+Tinker I/O RW is the rewrite version of the mod.
 It is not compatible with the old version of Tinker I/O.
 So DO NOT UPGRADE TO THE RW VERSION if the map was already installed the old version of Tinker I/O.

 ## About this branch